-COVID-19 is a disease that can cause a vast range of symptoms.
-Although most people with a SARS-CoV-2 infection will not experience any symptoms associated with the brain or nervous system, COVID-19 can cause seizures in rare cases.
+Although most people with a SARS-CoV-2 infection will not experience any symptoms associated with the brain or nervous system, in rare cases, COVID-19 can cause seizures and make epilepsy seizures worse.

-Many people may experience mild-to-moderate COVID-19 symptoms for up to 2 weeks.
-The symptoms can vary from person to person and typically include flu- or cold-like symptoms.
+Many people may experience mild to moderate COVID-19 symptoms for up to 2 weeks.
+COVID-19 symptoms can vary from person to person and typically include flu- or cold-like symptoms.
 However,

-Research indicates that neurological complications resulting from COVID-19 can range from mild symptoms, such as headache, dizziness, and loss of smell, to more severe complications,
+Research also indicates that neurological complications resulting from COVID-19 can range from mild symptoms, such as a headache, dizziness, and loss of smell, to more severe complications,

 COVID-19 can also cause symptoms, including fever, lack of sleep, and tiredness, that may trigger seizures and make them longer and more intense.
 However, a

-A joint statement from the ILAE and the International Bureau for Epilepsy affirms that all individuals with epilepsy should receive the vaccine unless they are allergic to the vaccine ingredients.
+A joint statement from the ILAE and the International Bureau for Epilepsy (IBE) affirms that all individuals with epilepsy should still receive the COVID-19 vaccine unless they are allergic to its ingredients.

-However, as with any vaccine, a fever may develop as a side effect, which could lower the seizure threshold in some people.
-Taking paracetamol or acetaminophen regularly for 48 hours after the vaccine, or for the duration of the fever, should minimize this risk.
+However, a common vaccine side effect is a fever, which could lower the seizure threshold in some people.
+Taking paracetamol or acetaminophen regularly for 48 hours after the vaccine or for the duration of the fever should minimize this risk.

 Most health experts advise that for people with epilepsy, the risk of COVID-19 and its potential complications far outweighs the possible risk of vaccine side effects.